prrvchr/jdbcDriverOOo/README.md

 ![jdbcDriverOOo screenshot 6](img/jdbcDriverOOo-6.png)

-The privileges management of the users of the underlying database is accessible in this window by the button: **Modify privileges**
+The privileges management of the users of the underlying database is accessible in this window by the button: **Change privileges**

 ![jdbcDriverOOo screenshot 7](img/jdbcDriverOOo-7.png)